Find Schools

 The states with the most job growth for Correctional Officer or Jailer are Washington, Illinois, and South Dakota.
 Watch out if you plan on working in Connecticut, New Jersey, or Kansas.
 These states have the worst job growth for this type of profession.

-Correctional Officer or Jailer Salary
+Salary for a Correctional Officer or Jailer

-The typical yearly salary for Correctional Officers and Jailers is somewhere between $31,140 and $76,760.
+The average yearly salary of a Correctional Officer or Jailer ranges between $31,140 and $76,760.

 undefined